EOS-uiux-Solutions/eos-icons-vue/README.md

 ## Using eos-icons-react in your projects
 Refer to [EOS Icons](https://eos-icons.com/) for more details about all the icons that are supported by EOS-Icons Vue 3

-[Storybook EOS-Icons React](https://storybook.eos-icons.com/), checkout storybook for an in-depth look at the various different icons that are provided by EOS-Icons Vue 3 as well the props available for configuring icons.
+[Storybook EOS-Icons](https://storybook.eos-icons.com/), checkout storybook for an in-depth look at the various different icons that are provided by EOS-Icons Vue 3 as well the props available for configuring icons.

 ### Installation
 ```